appium/ruby_console/readme.md

 The `arc` command starts Appium Ruby Console.

+`arc -v` will print the current version of appium console and appium lib.

 Ruby 1.9.3 and Appium from GitHub are required.
 Run Appium from source.

 `node server.js -V --fast-reset`